rmpayaby/FYS-STK4155_project3/README.md

 If there are any questions or more information is needed regarding the original data sets and its features, don't hesitate to send an e-mail to rmbp@multiconsult.no.

-There might be a possibility to upload parts of the data sets under certain circumstances.
+There might be a possibility to upload parts of the data set under certain circumstances.